-Pho Le has two branches.
+Pho Le has two restaurants in Saigon.
 Pictured below is the branch along Nguyen Trai Street in District 5.
 This is the branch we visited on our most most recent trip.

 This is their second branch on Vo Van Tan Street.
 Both branches are TripAdvisor Certificate of Excellence awardees with a 4.5-star rating.